Unsupervised Representation Learning for 3D Mesh Parameterization with Semantic and Visibility Objectives: Methodology

 \textbf{Compute Per-Vertex Ambient Occlusion.} Let \(p\) be a point on the surface with unit normal \(n(p)\).
 Define the hemisphere of outgoing directions as \(\Omega^{+}(p)=\{\omega\in\mathbb{S}^2: n(p)\cdot\omega>0\}\).
 The binary visibility function $ V(p,\omega)= $ measures whether direction \(\omega\) is visible from \(p\).
 The ambient-occlusion exposure \(AO(p)\in[0,1]\) is then defined as the cosine-weighted average visibility over the hemisphere $\Omega^{+}(p)$:

 By this convention, \(AO(p)=1\) indicates a fully exposed point (no occlusion) and \(AO(p)=0\) indicates a fully occluded point.
-In practice AO is estimated by Monte Carlo hemisphere sampling \citet{MonteCarloHemisphereSampling} or by high-quality offline ray sampling \citet{PhysicallyBasedRendering} for evaluation.
-In our implementation, we compute ambient occlusion using the libigl geometry processing library \citet{libigl}, leveraging its mesh-based AO utilities for efficient per-vertex AO estimation.
+In practice AO is estimated by Monte Carlo hemisphere sampling \citep{MonteCarloHemisphereSampling} or by high-quality offline ray sampling \citep{PhysicallyBasedRendering} for evaluation.
+In our implementation, we compute ambient occlusion using the libigl geometry processing library \citep{libigl}.

-\textbf{Learning Mesh Parameterization.} Once per-vertex AO values are computed, we generate the UV parameterization using the base backbone described in Sec.~\ref{BaseNeuralArchitecture} and Appendix.~\ref{RemarksBaseArchitectureUVParameterizationLearning} to obtain a potential UV parameterization candidate.
+\textbf{Learning Geometry-Preserving Mesh Parameterization.} Once per-vertex AO values are computed, we generate the UV parameterization using the base backbone described in Sec.~\ref{BaseNeuralArchitecture} and Appendix.~\ref{RemarksBaseArchitectureUVParameterizationLearning} to obtain a potential UV parameterization candidate.

 \textbf{Cutting Seam Extraction in UV Space.} We then extract cutting seams directly from the UV mapping learned in the previous step.
 This process has three steps: \textit{(i) neighbor selection}, given a set of 3D surface points $P$ with their corresponding UV coordinates $Q$, the method determines whether each vertex lies on a seam by exploring its neighborhood.
 For each 3D point $p_i \in P$ with UV coordinate $q_i \in Q$, we first find its $N$ nearest neighbors in 3D, denoted $\{p_{i,j}\}_{j=1}^{N}$, with corresponding UV coordinates $\{q_{i,j}\}_{j=1}^{N}$. \textit{(ii) differentiable max UV distance computation,} we then (similar to \citet{FlexPara}) compute the maximum UV distance between $q_i$ and its neighbors: